avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 We can then set a support threshold where the support value means the item has a meaningful outcome on sales.
 Therefore identifying all items within all transactions where items contain a support threshold equal or greater than the set value.

-Confidence signifies the likelihood of item Y being purchased with item X. This is also known as conidtional probablity P(Y|X).
+Confidence signifies the likelihood of item Y being purchased with item X. This is also known as conidtional probablity.
 The conditional probability of P(Y|X) is the probability of itemset 𝑌 in all transactions given the transaction already contains 𝑋. The drawback of confidence is that it only takes into account the popularity of X, and not the popularity of Y.

 ![Alternate image text](/images/confidence.png)